Wind farm with green ambitions

 The worksite was located near the E45 motorway, which served as a convenient transport route for equipment and deliveries.
 Once off the E45, however, we had to reinforce old roads and build new roads leading to Mullberget.
 In conjunction with the beginning of roadwork, we also connected the worksite to the nearest power plant to ensure a connection to the national electricity grid.
 Clearing of the worksite began in the autumn of 2012.
 Throughout the project, we have been careful not to clear more trees than was absolutely necessary.

 The wind farm is located in the hills surrounding Mullberget, where the annual average wind speed is seven meters per second.
 The wind turbines, which produce electricity at four meters per second, are expected to generate an annual production of approximately 247,000,000 kilowatt-hours.

-Our goal is for Mullberg Wind Farm to be built and operated in harmony with nature and we hope that the project will serve as a model for how to create renewable energy in a sustainable and cost-efficient manner.
+Sustainability has been prioritized throughout the whole project.
+The vision for the Mullberg Wind Farm was to be built and operated in harmony with nature, and we hope that the project will serve as a model for how to create renewable energy in a sustainable and cost-efficient manner.

 Work on the foundations for the 26 wind turbines began in November of 2012.
 In order to reduce the amount of concrete and reinforcements needed, the foundation was cast in an annular form, which was later filled with gravel.
 This enabled us to use less concrete and thus reduce the total level of carbon emissions by a full 30 percent.

 Thanks to a mild winter with very little snow, we were able to continue working during the winter months of 2012 and successfully completed the necessary electrical work and laying of cables.

 The 26 foundations were completed in the summer of 2013 and Siemens, which is responsible for the wind turbines, was able to start raising the towers.